 The process of reverse osmosis dates back to 1748 when Jean-Antoine Nollet, a French physicist first observed the process.
 After a lot of research over the year, Cape Coral in Florida was the first municipality in the US to use the RO process in 1977.
 RO purification systems use pressure to push water through a semi-permeable membrane, thereby eliminating the contaminants from the water.
 The section of the purifier which is drinkable water contains smaller particles whereas the other section has large ions and molecules that have been removed from the water.
 Some of the common contaminants that make water polluted are Arsenic, lead, and nitrates, which can be effectively removed by the Reverse Osmosis process.
 Considering the number of impurities that the water purifiers remove, following the tips mentioned below will be of great help in keeping your RO purifier in top condition.

 Test the Water Quality

 Before getting a water purifier, it is highly recommended to get the water quality in your area tested.
 A proper analysis by an expert to determine the type of impurities that are present in water.
 Depending on the type of contaminants present, you can buy a water purifier that has the right combination of water purification technologies.

 Check the Positioning of the Purifier

-Another important factor that you need to consider where is the place the water purifier.
-Depending on the type of kitchen and space that you have, you can choose between wall-mounted or under the counter water purifier.
-Traditional Indian kitchens are ideal for installing wall mounted water purifiers whereas under the counter water purifiers are ideal for modular kitchens which have less space.
-The water purifier should also be placed in an area where there is normal temperature.
+Another important factor that you need to consider where is the place of the water purifier.
+Depending on the type of kitchen and space that you have, you can choose between a wall-mounted or under-the-counter water purifier.
+Traditional Indian kitchens are ideal for installing wall-mounted water purifiers whereas under-the-counter water purifiers are ideal for modular kitchens which have less space.
+The water purifier should also be placed in an area where there is a normal temperature.
 If the place where the water purifier is installed has moisture, water may freeze during winter.